Changemaker

 Burundi

-African Road partners with Evariste by providing ID Kits — including ID cards, a vital identity marker in Burundian society — and projects and training to build capacity in the Batwa community.
+African Road partners with Evariste by providing ID Kits — including ID cards, a vital identity marker in Burundian society — and projects and training to build capacity in Batwa communities.

 Wangu Kanja